-11. CODE OF CONDUCT:
+B. CODE OF CONDUCT:

-The Board of Directors has laid down a Code of Conduct for all Board members and all employees in management grade of the Company.
-The Code of Conduct is posted on the website of the Company.
+In compliance with the Listing Regulations and the Companies Act, 2013, the Board of Directors has laid down a Code of Conduct for all Board members and all employees in management grade of the Company.
+The Code of Conduct is posted on the website of the Company at www.irisclothings.in..
 All Board members and senior management personnel have confirmed compliance with the Code.
-Chief Executive Officer's (MD) certificate regarding compliance of the Code of Conduct by the Directors and Senior Management is appended to this Report.
+Managing Director's (MD) certificate regarding compliance with the Code of Conduct by the Directors and Senior Management is appended to this Report.

-12. COMPLIANCE CERTIFICATE FROM THE AUDITORS:
+9. COMPLIANCE CERTIFICATE FROM THE AUDITORS: